 Really.
 It’s as simple as that.

-Once your lids have been through the boiling process and after you’ve let them dry, they can be store away.
-I do recommend keeping them separate from your new canning lids.
-You don’t want to reuse them if you don’t have to.
+Once your lids have been through the boiling process and after you’ve let them fully dry, they can be store away.
+I do recommend keeping them separate from your new canning lids, primarily because you don’t want to reuse them if you don’t have to.

 If you do go to reuse them, treat them just like you would a brand new lid.

-As I mentioned initially, reusing canning lids isn’t recommended by producers or canning lid companies.
+As I mentioned initially, reusing canning lids isn’t recommended by producers.
 If you do reuse canning lids here are a few things to be aware of.

-- You’ll likely experience a higher seal failure when reusing lids, particularly when putting up tiny jars of jams or jellies with short processing times.
+- You’ll likely experience a higher seal failure when reusing lids in the canner, particularly when putting up tiny jars of jams or jellies with short processing times.